 United States Secretary of State William H. Seward signed the Treaty concerning the Cession of the Russian Possessions in North America by his Majesty the Emperor of all the Russias to the United States of America (now commonly referred to as the 'Alaska Purchase'), agreeing to the US purchase of Russian America from the Russian government for $7.2 million, or about 2 cents per acre.
 The Senate ratified the treaty on 9 April 1867, with the House approving the appropriation of the money needed on 14 July 1868.

-Republicans capture Mexico City
+Siege of Mexico City

 Under the terms of the British North America Act of 1867, the Dominion of Canada was formed by the unification of the United Province of Canada with the colonies of New Brunswick and Nova Scotia.
 The act reestablished Ontario and Quebec as separate provinces, this time as part of the new dominion.